 The final bill preserves the tax treatment of dependent care flexible spending accounts of up to $5,000 per year under Section 129.

 Defined Contribution Retirement Plans

 hardship distributions from 401(k) retirement plans are limited to the elective deferral amount not including earnings, and employees are prohibited from making new contributions for six months after receipt of a hardship distribution.

 The House bill "would allow employees to not only withdraw their own money but also to take the earnings on the money and potentially the company contributions," said Robyn Credico, Washington, D.C.-based director of defined contribution consulting at Willis Towers Watson, an HR advisory firm.
 "More importantly, employees who take hardship withdrawals would not be required to suspend their contributions to the plan, thereby allowing them to continue to get the company match and not have to remember to rejoin the plan when the suspension ends," she said.

-The House bill also gives workers who leave the employer more time—until they file their income tax return—to repay a loan from their 401(k) plan.
 "Collectively, these provisions will help people facing emergencies or financial challenges to put money they withdraw from their 401(k) plan back into the plan and allow them to continue saving for retirement," said James Klein, president of the American Benefits Council in Washington, D.C., which represents benefit plan sponsors.

 Multiple Employer 401(k)s

-The Senate bill lacks this provision.
+The Senate bill lacked this provision.